kcl-tscm/mff/README.md

     cd mff

-With a working conda installation, create a new environment called mff-env using the requirements specified in the mff-env.yaml file (and remove previous environments with the same name if there are any):

-    conda env remove --name mff-env
-    conda env create -f mff-env.yaml
+If you don't have it, install virtualenv:

+    pip install virtualenv

+Create a virtual environment using a python 3.6 installation

+	virtualenv --python=/usr/bin/python3.6 <path/to/new/virtualenv/>

-Enter the newly created conda environment
+Activate the new virtual environment

-	conda activate mff-env
+	source <path/to/new/virtualenv/bin/activate>

-To install from source the development version, run:
+To install from source run the following command:

+    python setup.py install

+Or, to build in place for development, run:

     python setup.py develop

 ## Examples